ShanavasPS/QtInstrumentCluster/README.md

 The main focus points are to prove the following skills:
 1. Knowledge and hands-on experience in Qt
 2. Integrating QML and C++
-3. Demonstrate the use of signals and slots
+3. Usage of signals and slots
+4. Usage of Singleton classes
-4. Simulating data
+5. Simulating data
-5. Keyboard event handling
+6. Keyboard event handling

 <img src="https://github.com/ShanavasPS/QtInstrumentCluster/assets/8370662/be0ccb51-98ff-49fd-9172-367892e94344" width="800" height="480" alt="Image Alt Text">

 ### Parked Mode